Tubes Containing String Modules in Symmetric Special Multiserial Algebras: Additional Rank 2 Tubes Containing String Modules

 for each $(v_1,\ldots,v_m) \in M(\bw)$, where $v_i \delta$ is defined by the action of $\delta$ on $M(w_i)$.
 Thus, each $\delta \in A$ that is neither $\gamma_i\inv$ nor $\alpha_{i+1}\inv$ for some $i \geq 1$ has a diagonal action on $M(\bw)$, whereas each $\gamma_i\inv$ or $\alpha_{i+1}\inv$ has a lower triangular action on $M(\bw)$.
 One can therefore view a (direct) hyperstring module as a number of string modules that have been `glued' together by the action of some arrow incident to a truncated edge in some $\mathbb{D}$-triple.

 The reasoning for calling these objects \emph{direct} hyperstrings is that we have defined them as strings (or string modules) glued together in some sort of `direct' arrangement (analogous to direct strings).
 One could easily generalise this definition to more of a `string-like' arrangement, where we can glue together string modules and `formal inverses' of string modules.
 We will be exploring this notion in a forthcoming paper.
-For now, we will make use of the following, which follows from known results on clannish algebras (see Appendix~\ref{sec:AppClans} for a recollection).
+For now, we remark that direct hyperstrings modules correspond to symmetric clannish band modules in a related clannish algebra (see Appendix~\ref{sec:AppClans} and in particular Section~\ref{sec:HyperstringBand} for details).
+Consequently, we have the following.

 \begin{thm}[\cite{Clans},\cite{Deng},\cite{ClanMaps}] The module $M(\bw)$ is indecomposable for any direct hyperstring $\bw$. \end{thm}